 If you or a loved one has been injured by a faulty, dangerous, or defective product, you may be considering filing a product liability lawsuit against the designer, manufacturer, or retailer of that product.
-You should contact an experienced product liability lawyer before filing a lawsuit.
+You should contact an experienced defective product lawyer before filing a lawsuit.
 The attorneys at Estey & Bomberger have successfully represented consumers in product liability lawsuits for years.
 For a free consultation with a lawyer serving San Bernardino and the surrounding areas, call 909-882-2016.

 A product liability lawsuit is a specific type of lawsuit based in tort law.
 A “tort” is a civil wrong that courts recognize as the basis of a lawsuit.
 In a product liability lawsuit, the wrong is that a designer, manufacturer, or retailer introduced a dangerous, defective, or faulty product to the marketplace.
-When people get hurt as a result of these products, they may file a product liability lawsuit to recover for the damages they incurred.
+When people get hurt as a result of these products, they may file a defective product lawsuit to recover for the damages they incurred.

 In a product (or products) liability lawsuit, the plaintiff (or a group of plaintiffs) claims that a product caused the plaintiff or plaintiffs harm because it was either defective or not suitable for the use for which it was advertised.
 These lawsuits are often class action lawsuits, which means that a group of people who have the same claims file a lawsuit jointly against a particular defendant.